sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

         endfor
     endfun

-I mapped reversing to `gr`, which works similar to the `gs` from previous section, but instead of sorting, the lines will be reversed.
+I mapped reversing to <kbd>gr</kbd>, which works similar to the <kbd>gs</kbd> from previous section, but instead of sorting, the lines will be reversed.
 Everything in the above snippet can be looked up with `:h` command within Vim.
 I'll leave the understanding-it's-working part as an exercise to the reader, if inclined.

 ## Conclusion